ginnox1/iCADdocs_online/SetupAndLicensingGuide_2025/setupguide.md

 </div>

-> :bulb: **Note**: The download file size can be large (~2GB).
+> :bulb: **Note**: The download file size can be large ( > 1GB).
 If this is an issue, we recommend to install from a copy, and update as described [further below](#updating-the-new-release).
-A colleague in your organization may already have it.
+A colleague in your organization may already have downloaded it.

 Once you have the copies, follow below steps to install the applicaiton.